parcelLab/parcelLab-js-plugin/Readme.md

 - courier : String (other way to pass courier - instead of in url)
 - selectedTrackingNo : String (other way to pass selectedTrackingNo - instead of in url)
 - show_note : String (renders a note box on top - useful for showing important information)
+- banner_image : Banner to render on the right
+- banner_link : Link for banner image

+All options can also be passed in via URL search query.

 ### Custom styling
 You can customize the buttons and the boxes of the plugin by simply passing the Object 'customStyles' in the options.